 We will happily quote based on emailed photos but reserve the right to re-evaluate the work at the first appointment once the tattoo in question can be properly sighted.
 Please note that we do NOT make any bookings or give quotes of any kind via Facebook, Instagram, Twitter or any other social media platforms.

-I sent an email/inquiry last night and still haven’t heard back.
+I sent an email/enquiry last night and still haven’t heard back.
 Are you ignoring me?
 Why don’t you like me?
 I like me?

 No. We’re a very busy studio and receive a large number of emails and messages all day, every day.
 We aim to reply to each within 24 hrs of receiving but we’re only human and every now and then have other work that needs to be done (crazy, but true).
 Please be patient.
 Emails are generally a time consuming method of communicating.
 If you want more immediate attention, come into the studio and talk to us in person.
 Also, please allow for a delay if you email during our closing times (IE: if you email us on Saturday night, it may not be read until we open the studio again the following Tuesday).